Affording a Mills Education

 A Mills education can change your life, and we want to make it as affordable as possible for you and your family/support system.

-Beginning in fall 2018, we are reducing our undergraduate tuition by 36% to help ensure that a Mills education is within your reach.
+In fall 2018, we reduced our undergraduate tuition by 36% to help ensure that a Mills education is within your reach.
 In addition, Mills recognizes that many students have faced financial hardship and uncertainty due to the COVID-19 pandemic, and in response, we have frozen tuition for the second year in a row.
 When you complete your admission application, you'll also be considered for merit scholarships, and you can still apply for financial aid to further lower your costs.
 Why are we doing this?
 Learn more about how we are leading California private colleges by eliminating barriers to a great education.

 Let’s Get Started.